Wonder parents guide

 It’s as plain as the nose on your face that Auggie Pullman (played by Jacob Tremblay) is no ordinary ten-year-old.
 Born with a genetic defect (that is never clearly identified in the film), the boy has undergone 27 surgeries in his short life and still has a face only a mother could love.
 Consequently, the youngster has been sheltered from the outside world and home schooled – until now.

 Auggie’s mother (Julia Roberts) has decided that he should attend a real institution as he begins the first year of middle school.
-She logics that most of the other students will be new too, so it should ease the transition.
+She logically assumes that most of the other students will be new too, so it should ease the transition.
 Despite all the pep talks, and the support of his father (Owen Wilson) and sister Via (Izabela Vidovic), the whole family is secretly quite concerned about how Auggie’s facial deformities will be seen by his peers.

 Much of this movie follows the quiet child as he tries to establish himself in a new environment that is less hospitable than the walls of his of own home.
 Auggie narrates as the other kids stare, and then turn away.
 Being shunned like he has the plague is hard enough, but the worst treatment comes from those who do notice him, and begin to taunt, tease and bully him.And that leads Auggie to be suspicious even when a couple of his classmates (Noah Jupe, Millie Davis) do attempt to befriend him.